What We Believe...

 We believe that immersion in water, in the name of the Father, the Son, and the Holy Spirit, is the biblical method which best typifies what takes place at conversion (Matt 28:19; Acts 2:41, 8:36-39, 9:18 and 18:8; Eph 4:5; 1 Peter 3:21; 1 Cor 12:13; Rom 6:3, 4).

 We believe the Lord's Supper is a memorial testimony of the church, instituted by our Lord just before His betrayal, and to be observed by His children until His return as a sacred, symbolic, and scriptural means of remembering His death for our sins (1 Cor 11:23, 24).

 BIBLICAL SEPARATION AND UNITY

-We believe that all the saved should live in such a manner as not to bring reproach upon their Savior and Lord; and, that separation from all religious apostasy, all worldly and sinful pleasures, practices and associations is commanded of God (II Timothy 3:1-5; Romans 12:1, 2 & 14:13; I John 2:15-17; II John 9-11; II Corinthians 6:14-7:1).
+We believe that all the redeemed are to live in such a manner as to seek to bring glory to their Savior and Lord, and, avoid all behaviors and associations which would compromise this aim.
+(2 Tim 3:1-5; Rom 12:1, 2; 14:13; 1 John 2:15-17; 2 John 9-11; 2 Cor 6:14-7:1).